-Hundreds of thousands of people have died, 5.1 million Syrians have fled the country as refugees and another 6.3 million Syrians are displaced within the country.
+Hundreds of thousands of people have died, 5.6 million Syrians have fled the country as refugees and another 6.6 million Syrians, including 2.5 million children, are displaced within the country.
 Half of those affected are innocent children.
 These Syrian children have witnessed atrocious forms of violence – and are the most affected by this war.

 Explore facts about the Syrian refugee crisis and learn how you can help Syrian refugees.

 - How did the Syrian civil war start?

 - How is the Syrian civil war affecting children?

 - How is World Vision responding to the Syrian refugee crisis?

 Help provide for refugee children from dangerous places like Syria